 First Aid Course for Chiang Mai Trekking

 The course took the whole day.
 The group was briefed on emergency procedures in case of accident or medical emergencies.
 They learned again about wound dressing, snake bites and problems that might occur during outdoor activities.
 How to treat fractures and other serious injuries also was on the program.
 The day ended with reanimation in case of cardiac arrest.
-This always is the most practical part of the course.
+It always is the most practical part of the course.

 Everyone who attended received a certificate from the McCormick Hospital.
 It was a great and valuable experience for all those who attended.
-It just underlines our commitment to health and safety of our guests.
+It just underlines our commitment to the health and safety of our guests.